guardian/gateway/docs/okta/native-apps-integration-guide.md

 note over NativeLayer: the SDK manages the tokens, which can now be used to<br/>authenticate requests, and for checking the user's<br/>session
 ```

-## Registration
+## Registration (and (Re)set Password)

-Similar to sign in, much of the following is adopted from [registration.md](registration.md), with changes to fit the native apps implementation.
+Similar to sign in, but with changes around registration to fit the native apps implementation.
 Apps should only need to be aware of what's happening in the native layer, but the full flow is useful for understanding the interaction between the native layer and the identity system.
 User interaction is implied.
+This flow is very similar for reset and set password.

 The start of this flow is very similar to the sign in journey.